DanielsvsCodes/Folder-Sync-CSharp/README.md

 - Periodic Synchronization: Synchronization occurs periodically at intervals specified by the user.
 - Logging: All file operations (creation, copying, and deletion) are logged to both a file and the console.
 - Command-line Configuration: Folder paths, synchronization intervals, and log file paths are provided via command-line arguments.
+- Directory Creation Prompt: If the specified source or replica directory does not exist, the user is prompted to create it.
 - No Third-party Libraries: The synchronization logic is implemented using .NET's built-in libraries.

 ## Requirements